ledgerwatch/eth_state/Ethereum1x_definition.md

 - [ ] Discuss and correct methodology, wording, and content (specically the challenges)
 - [ ] Levels of criticality for challenges, perhaps expressed by colours
 - [ ] Add remaining open projects to the solutions
+- [ ] Place correct hyperlinks on all the nodes in the diagram